SharinaS/taskmaster/README.md

 * Fleshed out enum (which works with Task status) to integrate with database.
 * Refactored homepage RecyclerView to display all Task entities in database.
 * Description and title of a tapped task is displayed on the detail page.

 ![homepage screenshot](screenshots/homepage_database.jpg)

 ## October 29: Day 5
-* When application is opened, it can make a request to a backend server URL to fetch Task data using OkHTTP. * Task data is displayed in the RecyclerView.
+* When application is opened, it can make a request to a backend server URL to fetch Task data using OkHTTP.

+Never finished:
+* Task data is displayed in the RecyclerView.
 * Add Task form modified to post entered task data to the server.
 * Homepage refreshes Tasks shown after a task is added.